HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 #### Description
 This compressing filter exploits the multidimensionality and smoothness characterizing many scientific data sets.
 It adaptively applies some filters to preprocess the data and uses lzma as the actual compression step.
 It significantly outperforms pure lzma compression on most datasets.

-The software is currently under a rather unrestrictive two clause BSD style license.
+The software is currently under a rather unrestrictive two-clause BSD-style license.

 #### Information